-The Jøtul F 55 has an EPA tested High Heating Value (HHV) efficiency rate of 76.23.
-There are, however, aspects of efficiency that you should be aware of in order to get the most from your stove.
+The Jøtul F 45 has an EPA tested High Heating Value (HHV) efficiency rate of 74.15.
+There are aspects of efficiency, however, that you should be aware of in order to get the most from your stove.

 Operation habits and fuel moisture can have a significant effect on efficiency.
 Poorly seasoned wood having a higher than optimum moisture content, can reduce the amount of energy transferred tothe living area as a result of the energy expended to evaporate the excess fuel moisture in order for the wood to burn.
 Operational aspects, such as not building a robust kindling fire to readily ignite the larger fuel pieces, can result in an inefficient smoldering fire.
-Additionally, most modern wood heaters' optimum performance and efficiency are at the medium to medium -low burn rates.
+Additionally, most modern wood heaters' optimum performance and efficiency are at the medium to medium -to-low burn rates.

-The location of the stove can have a significant effect on heating efficiency, primarily in regards to distribution of the heat.
+The location of the stove can have a significant effect on heating efficiency, primarily in regard to distribution of the heat.
 For example, a wood heater centrally located in the residence in an open living area will likely provide better circulation of heat than will a stove located in a room adjacent to the larger living area.